Insurance Coverage for Dietary Counseling

 Nutrition Therapy Services

 While insurance coverage can vary wildly, more insurance payers are beginning to reimburse for nutrition therapy services in the treatment of eating disorders.
 Anorexia, Bulimia, and Binge Eating are all recognized medical conditions under DSM10.
 If you work with clients that have eating disorders, then you may want to do some local research to determine which plans in your area may provide coverage.
 Start by seeing out eating disorder treatment facilities, outpatient ED treatment programs, and local therapists that specialize in ED — and assess which insurance plans they currently are accepting.
 While this may not reflect nutrition coverage, it can give you a place to start.
 From there, you can look into these insurance plans, and determine whether they 1) credential dietitians to be in-network 2) reimburse for any nutrition counseling services with ED diagnosis codes.
+Whether your practice is large or small, Healthie can help reduce administrative time by over 40%, and enables real-time communication within an organization and with clients.

 Insurance Coverage for Major Insurance Payers